kuuvva/link-selection/README.md

 **_WORK IN PROGRESS_**

-Currently draws a box for the selection by pressing mouse down and dragging.
+Currently draws a box for the selection through first clicking the mouse for the first corner point and then clicking opposite corner point to form a rectangular area.

 ![](link-selection1.png)